 As an author you (or your employer or institution) have certain rights to reuse your work.
 For more information on author rights please see http://www.elsevier.com/copyright.

 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement then this should be stated.

-The normal publication fee for Open Access in this journal is $1500, excluding taxes.
+The normal publication fee for open access in this journal is $1500, excluding taxes.
 Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.
-For all articles submitted before 31st December 2014, the author fee will be reduced by 75% to $375, excluding taxes.
-Authors who are either a member of the Society for Free Radical Biology and Medicine (SFRBM), or of the Society for Free Radical Research-Europe (SFRR-E), are eligible for a further 20% reduction in the author fee charged, namely to $300, excluding taxes during 2014.
+Please note: for all articles submitted before 31st December 2015, the author fee will be reduced by 67% to $500, excluding taxes.
+Authors who are either an individual member of the Society for Free Radical Biology and Medicine (SFRBM), or of the Society for Free Radical Research-Europe (SFRR-E), are eligible for a further reduction in the author fee charged, namely to $350, excluding taxes during 2015.